 As a Good Samaritan, you helped your neighbour who was moving his couch up to the third floor.
 The result: your back is throbbing with pain.
-How can we tell the difference between arthritis pain and muscle pain?

 Most active people sometimes come up against a few obstacles that can temporarily affect their ability to move and require taking pain medication.
 A wrong move, a fall or an injury are a few events that can be a source of muscle pain or inflammation.
 When these events occur, it seems a lot of us line up to read the dizzying selection of product packages on display in the “ analgesics and anti-inflammatory” section at the pharmacy.
 Faced with such a wide choice of products, it is normal to get confused, especially when we are not exactly certain just what kind of pain is bothering us.